Keyfactor/keyfactor-go-client-sdk/HAND_EDITS.md

 2. Also ported to v25 as part of this change set: `TestPrepareRequest_Port443Guard` (see v24 entry #3), protecting v25's pre-existing `b374f3d` port-443 guard, which had the same
    "unprotected hand-edit" gap as v24's copy.

+3. Also ported to v25 as part of this change set: `TestBuildHttpClientV2_OAuthAccessTokenPropagation` (see v24 entry #2), protecting v25's pre-existing `0c1df4d` OAuth-field-restoration, which had
+   the same "unprotected hand-edit" gap as v24's copy before this change set (the only test that named the fields, `TestCommandConfigOauth_AccessTokenFieldPropagation`, never called `buildHttpClientV2`).
+This does not constitute a full audit of `0c1df4d` against this document's conventions — see "Scope" above — only this one test gap is closed.

 **Not fixed in this change set:** the repo-root `api/keyfactor/` module and the `v2/` (`github.com/Keyfactor/keyfactor-go-client-sdk/v2`) module contain the identical